-Advanced Students: Not So Easy Sometimes!
+Advanced ESL Conversation Lessons: Not So Easy Sometimes!

 I’ve found that it can be really useful if you use authentic material and challenge your advanced students that way instead of just relying on ESL textbooks, which are often too easy and often quite boring.

 What Age Group are these Advanced ESL Conversation Lessons For?

-Here are five lesson plans that I’ve used in my own intermediate to advanced level English conversation classes.
+Here are five advanced ESL lesson plans that I’ve used in my own intermediate to advanced level English conversation classes.
 I taught English in Korean universities, so the lessons are geared towards this group of students.

 The topics are probably too abstract and not so interesting for anyone under the age of 15 or 16.
 So, keep that in mind if you plan to use them and you should be good to go!

 How Long are the Lessons for your ESL Conversation Class?

 The minimum amount of time is about an hour for most of these lessons.
 Any shorter amount of time, and you’ll just be getting through the reading, leaving you no time for any substantial discussion about the issues.
 This is the most interesting part though!

-For classes of 3-4 hours, you can add some sort of interesting task based learning project on at the end related to the topic.
+For classes of 3-4 hours, you can add some sort of interesting task-based learning project on at the end related to the topic.
 Get your creative juices flowing to come up with something fun for your students.
 Watching a follow-up video is often ideal.

 Lesson Plans for Students in any Country

 Most of the readings in these lessons are from Breaking News English.
-They cover a wide range of skills, from vocabulary to grammar, writing and listening, but mostly focus on reading comprehension and conversation or discussion.
+They cover a wide range of skills, from vocabulary to grammar, writing, and listening, but mostly focus on reading comprehension and conversation or discussion.
 You can use them with students around the world.

 This is a good one for the cellphone zombies in your class.
 Wake them up with a dose of reality about what impact technology has on their health.